Text by Ameera Kawash

-The recent sales of classic memes at NFT auctions have seen a handful of meme creators compensated, in some cases for unprecedented amounts.
-While the monetisation of memes might seem like a boon for the creator economy, questions remain whether these sales have addressed longstanding issues regarding copyright, cultural appropriation, nonconsensual media and the value of collective creatorship.
+The recent sales of classic memes at NFT auctions have seen a handful of meme creators compensated, in some cases, for unprecedented amounts.
+While monetising memes might seem like a boon for the creator economy, questions remain about whether these sales have addressed longstanding issues regarding copyright, cultural appropriation, nonconsensual media and the value of collective creatorship.

-As cultural analogies to genes, memes are characterised by their capacity for replication, mutation, creating spin-offs, and gnomic expressions.
-A meme as a single unit or collectible asset makes little sense within an art form that is widely disseminated or distributed by definition.
-The Philosopher’s Meme, an online research collective, sees the internet meme as an important new step in the progression of art towards a participatory and democratic form possible only through this specific medium .
-In other words, if you make a meme but no one sees it but your mother who turns it into her screen saver, it is not a meme.
+As cultural analogues to genes, memes are characterised by their capacity for replication, mutation, creating spin-offs, and gnomic expressions.
+A meme as a single unit or collectable asset makes little sense within an art form that is widely disseminated or distributed by definition.
+The Philosopher’s Meme, an online research collective, sees the internet meme as an important new step in the progression of art towards a participatory and democratic form possible only through this specific medium1.
+In other words, if you make a meme that no one sees but your mother who turns it into her screen saver, it is not a meme.
 A meme exists to be shared.

-The question of consent is key to a discussion on the virality of digital media.
-In her Guardian piece .
-Sirin Kale frames examples from NFT meme auctions as compensation for involuntary notoriety, contextualised within the sea of nonconsensual images on the web, including deep fake porn, so-called ‘revenge porn’ (which should be called image-based sexual abuse ) and other forms of abusive or coercive media.
+The question of consent is key to discussing the virality of digital media in her Guardian piece4.
+Sirin Kale frames examples from NFT meme auctions as compensation for involuntary notoriety, contextualised within the sea of nonconsensual images on the web, including deep fake porn, so-called ‘revenge porn’ (which should be called image-based sexual abuse5) and other forms of abusive or coercive media.
 The recent civil case against Porn Hub by 34 women is one example of just how pervasive and pernicious the monetisation of nonconsensual digital media is.

 For meme creators whose images went viral without their consent, NFT meme sales may offer a degree of compensation for damages suffered.
 However, these claims to authorship and attributability do not necessarily set a clear precedent for countering the abundance of nonconsensual media on the web.
 In the case of image-based abuse, most copyright laws can do little to protect or compensate victims of an attack unless the image is a selfie, as full authorship is given to the photographer and not the person photographed.
 Furthermore, the sale of NFT memes as compensation for nonconsensual image sharing does not address the difficulty of taking nonconsensual media out of circulation.

-In addition, the majority of NFT meme sales being widely publicised in the media have overwhelmingly featured White content creators receiving financial compensation for their images; as noted by Delia Cai , The sale of NFT memes has done little thus far to address the compensation and monetisation gap between White and non-White content creators, or to counter the appropriation of the original content and work of Black creators which includes countless memes and GIFs.
+In addition, the majority of NFT meme sales being widely publicised in the media have overwhelmingly featured White content creators receiving financial compensation for their images; as noted by Delia Cai6, The sale of NFT memes has done little thus far to address the compensation and monetisation gap between White and non-White content creators, or to counter the appropriation of the original content and work of Black creators7 which includes countless memes and GIFs.